Ram Prasad Paul

 Ram Prasad Paul (born 1968) is an Indian Politician from Tripura.
-He is currently serving as 14th Deputy Speaker of Tripura Legislative Assembly since 2023.He was Minister of Fire and Emergency Service of Tripura in Government of Tripura under Biplab Kumar Deb ministry.
-He became the MLA from Suryamaninagar Constituency by defeating CPI(M) candidate Rajkumar Choudhury by a margin of 4,567 votes in 2018.
+He is currently serving as the 14th Deputy Speaker of the Tripura Legislative Assembly since 2023.
+He was Minister of Fire and Emergency Service in the Government of Tripura under the Biplab Kumar Deb ministry.
+He became the MLA from the Suryamaninagar Constituency by defeating CPI(M) candidate Rajkumar Choudhury by a margin of 4,567 votes in 2018.

 Controversies

-In May 2022, Paul stirred nationwide controversy by wailing and hurling chair while screaming out loud “I will die, I will not (have anything to) do (with) such a party”, over new Chief Minister announcement.
+In May 2022, Paul stirred nationwide controversy by wailing and hurling a chair while screaming out loud “I will die, I will not (have anything to) do (with) such a party”, over a new announcement by the Chief Minister.